 We agree that many of farming’s best practices date back quite a ways and don’t need improvement.
 But much of the current disconnect about food is due to the geographical separation between where we grow it and where we live and work.
 In an increasingly urbanized world, segregating food production outside of cities and towns no longer makes sense, so the scale of commercial farming has to adapt to become compatible with the built environment.
 Here’s how SPIN is doing that.

-I want to take SPIN's low risk approach to starting out by doing backyard farming.
-My area has a yardsharing site, but what do I have to work out with the yard owner?
+I want to take SPIN’s low risk approach to starting out by using SPIN’s multi-locational model.
+What do I have to work out with yard owners to use their yards?

 Backyard farming is becoming less exotic, so chances are you will get a good reception.
 Here are the main negotiating points that need to be addressed.